 Read Between the Ravines

-Lake Bluff Public Library and Lake Forest Library are proud to present our sixth annual Read Between the Ravines.
+Lake Bluff Public Library and Lake Forest Library are proud to present our seventh annual Read Between the Ravines.
 This Two Communities, One Nonfiction Book program brings together the Lake Bluff and Lake Forest communities with the purpose of enhancing nonfiction literacy and inspiring discussion around real-world issues.
-Our 2024 selection is Group: How One Therapist and a Circle of Strangers Saved My Life by Christie Tate.
+Our 2025 selection is Three Girls from Bronzeville: A Uniquely American Memoir of Race, Fate, and Sisterhood by Dawn Turner.

 About the Book